-Summary: Office 365 provides intranet and digital workspaces, mainly SharePoint, where your business and employees can get organized and collaborate together in one place.
+Summary: Microsoft Office 365 provides intranet and digital workspaces, mainly SharePoint, where your business and employees can get organized and collaborate together in one place.

 Power BI can bring your data to life with visuals and interactive reports.
 You can connect to your SQL or Access database or even an Excel spreadsheet to create reports and dashboards without the help of IT or database experts.

 There are tools that we haven’t mentioned: Microsoft Planner to manage tasks, Power Apps to easily build custom apps, and many more.
-The number of Office 365 tools out there can be overwhelming, but that shouldn’t stop you from learning more about these tools and their uses.
+The number of Microsoft Office 365 tools out there can be overwhelming, but that shouldn’t stop you from learning more about these tools and their uses.
 These tools are powerful and easy-to-use.

-Once you have the tools you need or if you are already using various Office 365 tools, you can easily bring those tools together in one place.
-Powerful intranet and digital workspace solutions can integrate with Office 365 so that you have all the tools and everything else you need in one place.
+Once you have the tools you need or if you are already using various Microsoft Office 365 tools, you can easily bring those tools together in one place.
+Powerful intranet and digital workspace solutions can integrate with Microsoft Office 365 so that you have all the tools and everything else you need in one place.
 Rather than opening and closing various applications, you can access them from one place.
 This allows for a seamless, unified, and time saving experience.

-Consider using SharePoint and other SharePoint-based products to have a consolidated view of all the applications that Office 365 provides.
+Consider using SharePoint and other SharePoint-based products to have a consolidated view of all the applications that Microsoft Office 365 provides.
 SharePoint allows you to: